Reason and emotion, represented by the head and heart, fight at night. The two of them keep us awake and ruin our sleep.

 Don’t underestimate the ability of your heart to lead you to contentment either.
 It can speak to how you’re put together mentally.
 It can save you from a life of listening to other people who don’t get or understand you and what makes you happy.

 Probably the greatest thing the heart can do, however, is make it possible for you to understand others, even if the understanding amounts to little more than that’s one confused and conflicted person.
 When someone behaves in confused and contradictory ways, that’s pretty much the limit of the understanding that’s possible.

 As the seat of logic and rationality, the head has its say all the time.
 To know what it’s saying, all you’ve got to do is try to think or puzzle something out.

 The heart isn’t so easy.
-When it acts up, it behaves rashly and doesn’t consider the long–term wellbeing of anything.
-You don’t want to let it lead anything.
+When it acts up, it behaves rashly and doesn’t consider the long–term well-being of anything.
+You don’t want to let it lead to anything.
 Yet you want to use its insight.

 As someone who keeps a dream journal, you’ve got an advantage in this area.
 When your dreams are properly analyzed and understood, you’ll understand your true, inner feelings about all kinds of things that run through your mind.

-Your dreams will give you insight into all kinds of things in your life.
+Your dreams will give you insight into many things in your life.

 In order to Use Your Heart, you can access this insight by intending to try to clarify the issues you’re facing when you’re sleeping and when you’re dreaming.

 When you wake up, the way through the obstacles in your path are often much clearer.